 If you have more than one role, you will be asked to select which one you wish to use for completing the return upon entering the site.
 You can change roles at any time by clicking on the “Role:” display in the top right hand corner.
 If that does not resolve the issue, contact your Superintendent (for churches) or District Property Secretary (for circuits) to make sure that the appropriate Update permissions have been set.

 Managing Trustee – This role will allow you to view and edit the local church returns for those that you have permission for.

 Please note that if you only have circuit trustee permission you won’t be able to edit the circuit return; you will need the circuit level permission instead.

 Circuit Trustee – The Circuit Trustee role allows you to view all church returns within the circuit as well as completing the Circuit Return.
 You can also view reports on any issues that churches may have through the Property Issue Summaries.

 District – As a District user, you will be able to see the returns of all the churches and circuits within your district, as well as completing the District Return.
 You can also view reports on any issues that churches may have through the Property Issue Summaries.

 - I have more than one role, but when I try logging in with a different role, I keep seeing a “404 Not Found” error message on the screen and am stuck in a loop.

-Before you log on with a different role, whether by changing the role via the display in the top right corner or by going to the home page and then logging on again, make sure you click on the Clear Selection button first.
-For example, if you are in a church record as Managing Trustee, you will see an error message when changing to Circuit Trustee.
+Make sure you click on the Clear Selection button in the left-hand sidebar of the returns site.
+This should resolve the issue.
+You can then proceed to logging on with a different role via the Role link in the top right corner of the screen.
+For example, if you are in a church record as Managing Trustee, you will see an error message when changing your role to Circuit Trustee.
 Change back to your previous role, clear your current selection and then the role change will function correctly.